DOT Authority#

 When are Drivers Eligible for Random Selection?

-Once added to the pool, drivers are eligible during the next selection period.
+Once added to the pool, active drivers are eligible during the next selection period.

 • Drivers may be selected during any selection period after being added